migillett/Authenticated-RTMP-Server/README.md

 7. Using [OBS](https://obsproject.com/), connect to your server using the url `rtmp://[your server ip]/live` and the stream key `[stream key from step 5]$pwd=[password from step 6]`.
 Just make sure that your stream key matches what you set it up as in step 5.
 Then click "Start Streaming" in OBS.
 8. Pull up your server's IP address in your favorite web browser and you're off to the races.
 9. You may need to restart NGINX using `service nginx restart`.

+## Setup (Docker)
+1. Install docker and docker-compose
+2. Clone the repository using `git clone https://github.com/migillett/simple_rtmp_server.git`
+3. Go into the `nginx.conf` file and change `$arg_pwd = 'supersecretpassword'` to whatever you want it to be (HOLD ON TO THIS).
+4. Go into `index.html` and change the stream key to your target stream key.
+5. Run `docker-compose build` to compile
+6. Run `docker-compose up` to run the docker file